blog

 It's frustrating in a way that's hard to articulate unless you've lived inside this kind of a spiral.

 In 2022, I bought a cheap Wacom tablet and reinstalled SAI mostly out of nostalgia.
 It felt comforting.
 Familiar.
 Like coming home.
-But even then, I really wasn't really making things.
-Mostly color studies, doodles and sketchbook work.

 That didn't change until this past April, when I started developing my original story.
 Suddenly, the iPad made sense.
-Not perfectly though.
-There are still days where I want to chuck it out the window but it became genuinely indispensable to my creative output in a way I didn't expect.

 The problem isn't that I used more than one program.
 The problem is that I don't let myself finish.
-I keep chasing the hypothetical better version instead of committing to the real one in front of me.

 So I taped a note to my desk: